 For more than two decades, the United States has reported significant declines in teen pregnancy, teen birth, and teen abortion rates, as much research and programmatic attention has been directed toward addressing these issues.
-Yet, rates of unplanned pregnancies have remained largely unchanged, and the U.S. teen pregnancy rates remain the highest in the industrialized world.
-Moreover, the issue of pregnancy risk among sexual minority (nonheterosexual) adolescents had been largely ignored in pregnancy prevention research.
+Yet, rates of unintended pregnancies among teens and other age groups have remained largely unchanged, and the U.S. unintended pregnancy rates remain the highest in the industrialized world.
+Moreover, the issue of pregnancy risk among sexual minority (non-heterosexual) populations has been largely ignored in pregnancy prevention research.

 Dr. Lindley is available for interviews.
 Please contact Danielle Hawkins via email or at 703-993-1931.
 Journalists on deadline, or after hours, are advised to contact the Community Engagement office by email rather than office phone.
 Please put ON DEADLINE in the subject of the email, and be as specific as possible with your request.

 In research, at least three dimensions of sexual orientation can be measured: 1) sexual attraction; 2) sexual behavior; and 3) sexual identity.

 Sexual attraction refers to the feelings of romantic or sexual interest toward another person.
 Researchers measure the sex(es) or gender(s) to which individuals are attracted.

 Sexual behavior refers to different activities (oral, vaginal, anal intercourse, etc.) that someone engages in with partners of the same sex, opposite sex, or both sexes.
 This is becoming a less accurate measure as more people are having sexual and romantic relationships with transgender individuals.

 Sexual identity is how a person labels their sexual orientation (gay, lesbian, bisexual, or heterosexual).
 However, other identities are frequently used to label one’s sexual orientation (asexual, pansexual, and queer).